okeshawarz/prospectus/draft5.md

 relaxed.
-Their identification strategy relies on the fact that both controlled and never-controlled apartments stood "side-by-side in Cambridge neighborhoods on the eve of rent control removal thus offering a tight temporal and geographic framework for assessing the impact of the law on residential prices.
+Their identification strategy relies on the fact that both controlled and never-controlled apartments stood "side-by-side in Cambridge neighborhoods on the eve of rent control removal thus offering a tight temporal and geographic framework for assessing the impact of the law on residential prices."
 In other words, since the features of rent-controlled apartments (non-owner-occupied houses, condominiums, or apartments built prior to 1969) were distributed essentially randomly throughout the Cambridge housing stock, the effects of